cisco-asp-web/LTRMSI-3000/lab_2/lab_2-guide.md

 2. On **xrd07** configure ext-comms, route-policies, and BGP such that *xrd07* advertises Rome's "40" and "50" prefixes with their respective color extended communities:

-   **xrd07**

-  Using the visual code extension, SSH into xrd07 and type the following commands:
+  Using the visual code extension, SSH into xrd07 and paste the following commands:

    ```yaml
    conf t